zhyifei/docs.zh-cn/docs/standard/cross-platform/app-resources-for-libraries-that-target-multiple-platforms.md

 ms.assetid: 72c76f0b-7255-4576-9261-3587f949669c
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: e846f45b55ac09d6ce6af4f3223c3bdba1dc83ba
+ms.openlocfilehash: b32c2e354ea48e25ddb0aa561eb576cbfd89e3fb
-ms.sourcegitcommit: b1cfd260928d464d91e20121f9bdba7611c94d71
+ms.sourcegitcommit: 81ad1f09b93f3b3e6706a7f2e4ddf50ef229ea3d
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "67506009"
+ms.locfileid: "74204743"
 ---
 # <a name="app-resources-for-libraries-that-target-multiple-platforms"></a>面向多个平台的库的应用程序资源
-可以使用.NET Framework[可移植类库](../../../docs/standard/cross-platform/cross-platform-development-with-the-portable-class-library.md)项目类型以确保可以从多个平台访问类库中的资源。 该项目类型可以在 Visual Studio 2012 中，面向.NET Framework 类库的可移植子集。 使用可移植类库可确保你的库可以从桌面应用、 Silverlight 应用程序、 Windows Phone 应用进行访问和[!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]应用。
+You can use the .NET Framework [Portable Class Library](../../../docs/standard/cross-platform/cross-platform-development-with-the-portable-class-library.md) project type to ensure that resources in your class libraries can be accessed from multiple platforms.
+This project type is available in Visual Studio 2012 and targets the portable subset of the .NET Framework class library.
+Using  a Portable Class Library ensures that your library can be accessed from desktop apps, Silverlight apps, Windows Phone apps, and Windows 8.x Store apps.

 [!INCLUDE[standard](../../../includes/pcl-to-standard.md)]

- 可移植类库项目使非常有限的一个子集中的类型<xref:System.Resources>命名空间可用于您的应用程序，但它允许你使用<xref:System.Resources.ResourceManager>类检索资源。 但是，如果你使用 Visual Studio 创建应用，则应使用 Visual Studio 创建的强类型包装器而不是直接使用 <xref:System.Resources.ResourceManager> 类。
+ The Portable Class Library project makes only a very limited subset of the types in the <xref:System.Resources> namespace available to your application, but it does allow you to use the <xref:System.Resources.ResourceManager> class to retrieve resources. 但是，如果你使用 Visual Studio 创建应用，则应使用 Visual Studio 创建的强类型包装器而不是直接使用 <xref:System.Resources.ResourceManager> 类。

- 若要在 Visual Studio 中创建的强类型化的包装器，设置主资源文件**访问修饰符**到 Visual Studio 资源设计器**公共**。 这将创建一个包含强类型 ResourceManager 包装器的 [resourceFileName].designer.cs 或 [resourceFileName].designer.vb 文件。 有关使用强类型的资源包装器的详细信息，请参阅中的"生成强类型资源类"一节[Resgen.exe （资源文件生成器）](../../../docs/framework/tools/resgen-exe-resource-file-generator.md)主题。
+ To create a strongly typed wrapper in Visual Studio, set the main resource file's **Access Modifier** in the Visual Studio Resource Designer to **Public**. 这将创建一个包含强类型 ResourceManager 包装器的 [resourceFileName].designer.cs 或 [resourceFileName].designer.vb 文件。 For more information about using a strongly typed resource wrapper, see the "Generating a Strongly Typed Resource Class" section in the [Resgen.exe (Resource File Generator)](../../../docs/framework/tools/resgen-exe-resource-file-generator.md) topic.

-## <a name="resource-manager-in-the-portable-class-library"></a>可移植类库中的资源管理器
+## <a name="resource-manager-in-the-portable-class-library"></a>Resource Manager in the Portable Class Library
- 在可移植类库项目中，对资源的所有访问都由<xref:System.Resources.ResourceManager>类。 因为中的类型<xref:System.Resources>命名空间，如<xref:System.Resources.ResourceReader>和<xref:System.Resources.ResourceSet>，是从可移植类库项目不可访问，它们不能用于访问资源。
+ In a Portable Class Library project, all access to resources is handled by the <xref:System.Resources.ResourceManager> class.
+Because types in the <xref:System.Resources> namespace, such as <xref:System.Resources.ResourceReader> and <xref:System.Resources.ResourceSet>, are not accessible from a Portable Class Library project, they cannot be used to access resources.

- 可移植类库项目包括四个<xref:System.Resources.ResourceManager>下表中列出的成员。 这些构造函数和方法使你能够实例化 <xref:System.Resources.ResourceManager> 对象和检索字符串资源。
+ The Portable Class Library project includes the four <xref:System.Resources.ResourceManager> members listed in the following table. 这些构造函数和方法使你能够实例化 <xref:System.Resources.ResourceManager> 对象和检索字符串资源。

 |`ResourceManager` 成员|描述|
 |------------------------------|-----------------|